-We’d also like to hear what you’ve been up to and what plans you have for the future in terms of your interest in women’s and gender history.
+The social will be informal as usual and as always we’d also like to hear what you’ve been up to and what plans you have for the future in terms of your interest in women’s and gender history.

-We’ll be meeting on zoom.
+We’ll be meeting on zoom as usual.

-If you are a member we’ll be emailing you an eventbrite link to sign up (we want to ensure this is a safe environment for all) and we’ll send you the link on the morning of the event.
+If you are a member we’ll be emailing you an eventbrite link to sign up (we want to ensure this is a safe environment for all) and we’ll send you the zoom link on the morning of the event.

 If you have any questions, queries or suggestions please get in touch with Valerie – Valerie.Wright.email@example.com

 Details of previous socials:

 March 2021 – We all introduced ourselves and discussed what we’d been up to and what plans we have for the future in terms of women’s and gender history.
 We also discussed what sort of themes we were interested in discussing and what we collectively wanted from these socials.